jbracher/intro_to_shiny/README.md

 # intro_to_shiny
-Introduction to R Shiny for students from Kantonale Maturitätsschule für Erwachsene Zürich, 12 Nov 2018
+Introduction to R Shiny for students from Kantonale Maturitätsschule für Erwachsene Zürich, 12 Nov 2018 (in German)